alexhaydock/evergreen/README.md

 * Dependency updates are handled by self-hosted [Renovate](./.github/workflows/renovate.yml).
   * See the `renovate.yml` for notes on the PAT token requirements to allow Renovate sufficient repo access to open Issues and PRs etc.
   * To auto-merge Renovate PRs to update digests etc, go to the repository `Settings > General` and enable `Allow auto-merge`.
 Auto-merging is enabled in the `renovate.json5` config file.
+  * Auto-merging in GitHub also requires branch protection rules set on the target branch (`Settings > Branches > Add branch ruleset`).
+The ruleset can be weak, but it needs to exist and there needs to be at least one rule, for example "Require a pull request before merging".
+  * Auto-merges will use squash commits so the "Allowed merge methods" must contain Squash.
 * Builds are not based on top of Bluefin.
 They use Silverblue as a base, but do selectively pull in some of the Bluefin/uBlue tweaks/configs/tooling.
 * Image signing uses Cosign.
 * Image SBOMs can be produced with Syft but the current Syft Action in `build.yml` seems to overload the GitHub Actions free runners and builds start failing.
 So this might need some work or self-hosted runners before I can turn it on properly.